dds-bridge/dds/readme.txt

 When using Visual C++, the statement
 #include "stdafx.h" at the beginning of dds.cpp must be uncommented.

-When not using Visual C++, the compilation of DDS excludes function CalcDDtable and the multi-thread functions that CalcDDtable uses.
+When not using Visual C++, the compilation of DDS includes function CalcDDtable implemented using GCC/MingW OpenMP.
+When OpenMP is compiled with MingW and Windows, then for the program using dds.dll, the file phreadGC2.dll must be placed in the same folder as dds.dll.
-This is done because the multi-thread primitives used are neither standardized in C++ nor between operating systems.

 Linking with an application using DDS